remindto/wp-remind-to-app/README.md

 ## Installation

 RTR Extended Settings can be installed directly into your plugins folder "as-is".
-Activate in the plugin panel.
+Once uploaded to your `wp-content/plugins` folder, activate it via the WordPress Dashbaord like you would any other plugin.
 Settings can be adjusted in the Settings > Remind to Read Settings.

 ## License